rnels12/getKspaceCOHP/README.md

 the first three columns represent the k-point fractional coordinates, the fourth the x axis points of the plot, and the fifth the eigenvalues, and the sixth the COHP.

 You can plot the data in foo with the gnuplot script included in the example directory.
+The output will be an eps file called "foo.eps".
+And you can see the plot with, for instance, gv.
 Feel free to modify the script further as you see fit.